sous-chefs/nginx/README.md

   size of a client request, as indicated by the request header Content-Length.
 * `node['nginx']['repo_source']` - when installed from a package this attribute affects which yum repositories, if any, will be added before installing the nginx package.
-The default value of 'epel' will use the `yum::epel` recipe, a value of 'none' will not add any additional repositories, and any other value will use the `nginx::repo` recipe.
+The default value of 'epel' will use the `yum::epel` recipe, 'nginx' will use the `nginx::repo` recipe, and setting no value will not add any additional repositories.

 ### Attributes for configuring the gzip module